awinogradov/generator-bem-ng/README.md

 ```
 $ yo bem
 ```

-Open *project.json* and setup your application.
-Think more here.
-Then:
+If you want to customize your project select 'No' in prompt for project structure auto-generating.
+Then open *project.json*, setup your application and run:

 ```
 $ yo bem:init
 ```

+Else, you can use auto-generated project structure.
+Use it, if you don't know what are you do.
-And, finely use grunt default task for build dist:
+Finely use grunt default task for build dist:

 ```
 $ grunt